-6 things you didn't know about shared finances
+6 things you did not know about shared finances

 What is a financial association?